Exterior living wall

 The plant palettes blended evergreen (green year-round) and seasonal flowering plants to support pollinators.
 For the south-facing wall, we focused on “climbers” (plants that grow vines and grow upwards on wooden support poles).
 For the west elevation, we created a unique design using seven plant species.

 We engineered seven custom sizes for the planters to fit the specs of this project and had them custom-built by our partners.
+The planters were also carefully designed and positioned to help limit lateral fire spread, further reducing overall fire risk.
 All plants were pregrown in our nursery — including the planters and climbing plants — to offer a finished look from installation day.

 No items found.